maludwig/quadrus/README.md

 ## Running the code

-To run the code, you'll need to install Django 1.7, and Python 2.7
+To run the code, you'll need to install Python 2.7, Django 1.7, and Pillow

 ```
 pip install Django==1.7
+pip install pillow
 ```

 Then, simply navigate to the directory containing manage.py, and run: